jinnieshinufl/Personalized-Test-Scheduling-RL/README.md

 - pandas == 1.2.2

 ### Components
-You can find the two main folders 'main' and 'data'
+You can find the two main folders **main** and **data**
 ### Data
-This includes *data.xlsx* which provides the example data structure in order to run the model
+This includes *data.xlsx* which provides the example data structure in order to run the model.
+The original data was not shared due to proprietary issues.
 ### Main
 - Utils.py: Includes a several utility function to import and load data etc.
-- Policy+train.py: Includes the main model for training
+- Policy+train.py: Includes the main model for training.

+### Acknowledgement